Franatrtur/ulurujs/README.md

 var ok = keypair.public.verify(some_data, signature)
 ```
 ## Key derivation
 The implemented key derivation function is based on [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2).
-It allows seeded extraction of a secret of any length and rounds to slow down the process.
+It allows seeded extraction of a secret of any length in many rounds to slow down the process.
 ```typescript
 //structure (pseudocode):
 class Pbkdf {